With the launch of Apple Pay, consumer interest in making app payments is expected to rise, prompting banks to prioritize digital wallets.

 Mobile banking appears to be gaining steam, with consumers expecting the ability to perform a majority of tasks on their smart phone or tablet.

-As crowdfunding grows, and sorts out industry issues and growing pains, banks are gauging how the disruptive finance sector may evolve into serious players, partners or peers.
+As crowdfunding grows, and sorts out industry issues and growing pains, banks are gauging how the disruptive finance sector may evolve.

 Banking success in developing markets hinges on delivering better customer experience, notes KPMG’s Nigerian banking customer satisfaction report.

 Despite their warm embrace of smart phones and social media, Nigerians are not yet fans of their nation’s web banking choices.

 Banks have begun co-creating with these start-up firms to tap into their customer innovations.

 New research on customer loyalty distinguishes between frequent buyers and fiercely loyal customers.

 Banks should fix service issues that ‘push’ customers out rather than focus on enticements to ‘pull’ them in.

 Banks may look at the user-friendly technologies from upstart mobile payment providers if they want to draw customers to their own P2P services.

 The utility sector offers lessons to banks regarding ways to embrace customer-centricity, without letting that newfound customer-focus become lost.